-- Privacy statements inform parents and children when and what type of data is stored in the cloud. - Regular training ensures all staff understand sharing functionality and this is audited to ensure that pupil data is not shared by mistake.
-Open access or widely shared folders are clearly marked as such. - Pupils and staff are only given access and/or sharing rights when they can demonstrate an understanding of what data may be stored and how it can be seen. - Pupil images/videos are only made public with parental consent. - Only school-approved platforms are used by pupils or staff to store pupil work. - All stakeholders understand the difference between consumer and education products (e.g., a private Gmail account or Google Drive and those belonging to a managed educational domain).
+- Privacy statements inform parents and children when and what type of data is stored in the cloud. - The DPO approves new cloud systems, what may or may not be stored in them and by whom on the basis of a data protection impact assessment (DPIA). - Regular training ensures all staff understand sharing functionality and this is audited to ensure that pupil data is not shared by mistake.
+Open access or widely shared folders are clearly marked as such. - Pupils and staff are only given access and/or sharing rights when they can demonstrate an understanding of what data may be stored and how it can be seen. - Two-factor authentication is used for access to staff or pupil data. - Pupil images/videos are only made public with parental consent. - Only school-approved platforms are used by students or staff to store pupil work. - All stakeholders understand the difference between consumer and education products (e.g. a private Gmail account or Google Drive and those belonging to a managed educational domain).